-Coharos is yet another ransomware-type infection from Djvu family.
-This malware is designed to stealthily infiltrate computers and encrypt most of stored data.
-While encrypting, Coharos appends each filename with ".coharos" extension (thus, its name).
-For instance, this ransomware would rename "sample.jpg" to "sample.jpg.coharos" and so forth.
-Encrypted data instantly becomes unusable.
-Coharos also generates "_readme.txt" text file and drops its copies in almost all existing folders.
+Coharos is yet another ransomware-type infection from the Djvu family.
+This malware is designed to stealthily infiltrate computers and encrypt most stored data.
+During encryption, Coharos appends each filename with the ".coharos" extension (hence its name).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: